 Summer 2004

-"The true hero is the one who gains victory over hatred and anger."
+"The true hero is the one who gains victory over hatred and anger."— The Dalai Lama

 Sorry for my absence.
 I've just returned from a nice long trip around the World.
 It is a big World, A beautiful World.
 I want to thank all of my friends from home who stayed in touch with me via email; and also all of my new friends from around the World, you know who you are.
 The Louvre and Gare D'Orsay were inspirational.
 The Velasquez paintings in the Prado altered my DNA.
 Guernica.
 The time spent in Florence was rich and deep and wonderful.
 Thank you.
 I remember now why I began.
 Annigoni advised me thirty years ago, "Life is the greatest teacher".
 And the soft refrain still echoes, "Trust Life."
 Ah Vienna.
 I admire the Klimts in the Belvedere and the murals in the Succesion .
 In India, the poverty overwhelmed me.
 The Hyatt was my safe haven.
 I arrived in Kathmandu for Buddha's 2548th birthday, A full moon and total lunar eclipse.
 I walked clockwise with thousands of the faithful around Bodhna stupa late into the night.
 Thanks for my "sherpa" guide Kuman "Norgay" for leading me to the holy monestaries at Tengboche and Pengboche on the trek to Everest.
 And I thank Lozang for guiding me to Laudo Gompa.
 It was here, alone, in my cave retreat, where I fasted and prayed , and decided to return to America.
 Thank you.